-With Tor members may send email and instant messages, surf the web, and post content online without anybody knowing who or where exactly they are located.
+With Tor members may send an email and instant messages, surf the web, and post content online without anybody knowing who or where exactly they are located.
 Subsequently, it is greatly acknowledged as a crucial tool for bypassing internet restrictions and thereby supporting freedom of expression.

 Apparently, this is a great worry for countries that practice authoritarianism and wanted full control and censorship.
 The notable and most powerful of these countries is China, and the government works with a firewall that shields their citizens from accessing blocked websites.

 Not too long ago, Philipp Winter and Stefan Lindskog at Karlstad University situated in Sweden have found a remedy.
-They have devise a means to circumvent the so-called Great Firewall of China that blocks Tor.
+They have devised a means to circumvent the so-called Great Firewall of China that blocks Tor.

 How is Tor blocked

 One seemingly obvious means for China to block access to Tor is by preventing access from within the country towards the entry relays.
 It is entirely easy as the entry relays are publicly listed, and thus, the firewall can effectively do this.
 Nonetheless, in expectation of the action, the Tor network will surely operate a couple of entry relays without publishing their details conspicuously to the public.
 Hence, it is made tougher to block and may easily be changed.
 The main issue is that the China firewall has found a means to find and effectively block these secret relays as well.